SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. note::

-    Although the *key expression* is an expression, it is never evaluated.
+    Although the *property name* is an expression, it is never evaluated.

 .. syntax-grammar::